Vilnius: Information technology

 Vilnius is attractive for foreign companies because of its qualified employees and good infrastructure.
 Several schools are preparing skilled specialists, including the Vilnius University Faculty of Mathematics and Informatics and Vilnius Gediminas Technical University Faculty of Fundamental Sciences.
 Information technology jobs are well-paid.
 The 2018 output of the Lituanian IT sector was billion, much of which was created in Vilnius.

 Vilnius Tech Park in Sapieha Park, the largest IT startup hub in the Baltic and Nordic countries, unites international startups, technology companies, accelerators, and incubators. fDi Intelligence ranked Vilnius number one city on its 2019 Tech Start-up FDI Attraction Index.

 Vilnius had the world's fastest internet speed in 2011 and, despite its fall in the rankings, remains one of the world's fastest.
-Vilnius Airport has one of Europe's fastest airport Wi-Fi speeds.
+Vilnius Čiurlionis International Airport has one of Europe's fastest airport Wi-Fi speeds.
 The National Cyber Security Centre of Lithuania was established in Vilnius to address internet attacks on Lithuanian government organizations.

+Lithuanian company Nord Security, famous for their virtual private network service NordVPN has also established their company and offices in Vilnius.

 Bebras, an international informatics and IT contest, has been held annually for pupils in grades three through 12 since 2004.
 Since 2017, computer programming is taught in primary schools.

 Vilnius is a popular fintech hub due to Lithuania's flexible e-money licence regulations.
 The Bank of Lithuania granted an e-money licence in 2018 to Vilnius-based Google Payment Lithuania.
 The startup Revolut also has an e-money licence and headquarters in Vilnius, and began moving its clients to the Lithuanian company Revolut Payments in 2019.
 On 23 January 2019, Europe's first international blockchain centre opened in Vilnius.